 £40k in 2024 – Tower/Spire Pointing Project and the Parochial Church Council set aside this money in a Diocesan secure ‘restricted’ fund for this purpose.
 This donation from The Friends of St James’ followed recommendations for works to the Spire found in the 2024 Quinquennial Inspection Report.
 In Autumn 2024 the PCC appointed Wall Walkers to carry out a full and thorough inspection of the Tower and Spire, which identified some significant pointing and stone works are required.
 In early 2025, the PCC used its own funds to appoint the Church architect (John Bailey of Thomas Ford & Partners) to prepare a schedule of works, based on the report received.
 In late summer 2025, several specialist firms were invited to bid to complete this work.
 In November 2025 JP Conservation were appointed as the main contractor.
 The faculty process was completed in January 2026 and work began in earnest immediately, without the need for scaffolding significant areas of the Tower and Spire.
 The total height of St James’ Spire is 150feet – no wonder it is described as “The Cathedral of the Thames Valley” – one of the tallest structures in north west Surrey (only beaten by a roller coaster at Thorpe Park!)

 Another important project supported by FoSJ is the heating system renewal, with £12k of new, much more efficient radiators installed in November 2025.
 The Friends of St James were delighted to be able to support The Parochial Church Council in the second phase of essential church heating works.
-New radiators, some being a direct replacement/modernisation of fans (these circulate heat more widely), with 3 new wall-fitted low level radiators for the North Aisle and one for the Lady Chapel (these sit at or just below chair height) and two low level old-school dark grey box iron radiators for All Souls Chapel.
+New radiators are now installed and working, some being a direct replacement/modernisation of fans (these circulate heat more widely), with 3 new wall-fitted low level radiators for the North Aisle and one for the Lady Chapel (these sit at or just below chair height) and two low level old-school dark grey box iron radiators for All Souls Chapel.

 With the new boilers in operation, the interior of St James’ Church is already much warmer.
 In order that the stonework may be kept at between 10-12oC throughout the winter months, helping to reduce expansion and contraction, the heating system will run 24/7, and only be raised to 18oC for services/concerts/events.
 This is a managed approach to helping maintain the fabric of St James’ as recommended by heritage experts.
 The difference the new condensing boilers and pumping system has made is already evident – internal walls are dry and the congregation happy!